clojure-lsp/clojure-lsp/docs/building.md

 - Install the GraalVM 22.2.0 for Java 11 and set the `GRAALVM_HOME` to the installation dir.
 - Install `native-image` with `$GRAALVM_HOME/bin/gu install native-image`.
-- Unix: Run from `clojure-lsp` project root `make native-cli`
+- Run from `clojure-lsp` project root `bb native-cli`.
-- Windows: `cd cli && ./graalvm/native-windows-compile.bat`.

 The build may take some minutes and the result will be a `./clojure-lsp` native binary.

 ## Debug / development

-Run `make` or `make debug-cli`.
+- Run `bb debug-cli`.

+On Windows, you first need to install [launch4j](http://launch4j.sourceforge.net/) and set the `LAUNCH4J_HOME` to the installation dir.

 ## Jar

 ### Editor/CLI

-Run `make cli-jar` for building the jar to be used with LSP protocol in a editor or CLI.
+Run `bb cli-jar` for building the jar to be used with LSP protocol in a editor or CLI.

 ### JVM API

-Run `make lib-jar` for building the jar to be used on JVM via API.
+Run `bb lib-jar` for building the jar to be used on JVM via API.